xutiantony/projects/README.md

 ### Tableau and PowerBI Visualization Projects
 - **Personal Projects:** Visualizations created using Tableau and Power BI.

-### Professional Presentation Projects
-- **Presentation Templates:** Derived from previous professional roles, with anonymized data and brands.

 ### Python Academic Project
 - **Chatbot and Machine Learning:** Projects include a simple chatbot, a optmization project on recommending ideal luxury store design layout, and a machine learning model for predicting LinkedIn job application success rates.